thepaperpilot/thepaperpilot.github.io/site/garden/everything-is-political/index.md

 With so many things becoming commodified, this effect becomes stronger with time.
 Our culture, love, attention have all been commodified.
 Everything being for sale means politics affects everything.

 [The Search For The Apolitical Video Game](https://youtu.be/X_234m1zGf4) goes over how essentially everything is political, through the framework of searching for an "apolitical" video game.
 The arguments they make for video games trivially apply to all forms of media.
 If all media is political, so is the act of consuming it.
 Even news will always have a bias, as [Objectivity](/garden/objectivity/index.md) doesn't exist.

-### r/NonPoliticalTwitter

-This is a subreddit that claims to only allow non-political content.
-Naturally, this is a good case study to argue why the concept of non-political content doesn't exist.
-They have an interesting interpretation of politics, wherein content can [even involve political figures](https://www.reddit.com/r/NonPoliticalTwitter/comments/1asphum/addressing_the_community_regarding_the_no/), if the focus of the post isn't considered political.
-This leads to one of the top posts at the time of writing being about [Jimmy Carter giving a speech in Japan](https://www.reddit.com/r/NonPoliticalTwitter/comments/1fu46li/lost_in_translation/).
-So its a post about a US president engaging in politics abroad, but the post focuses on how an interpreter handled a joke, so it's not political.
-There's naturally no discussion on why Carter was in Japan or putting this event in a broader context of the relationship between the US and Japan after WW2 and Carter's role in repairing it.

-Even when they don't involve US presidents, nearly every post on that subreddit can be associated with politics.
-Complaining about [subscription costs ](https://www.reddit.com/r/NonPoliticalTwitter/comments/1foaezt/anyone_know_if_this_works/) and how support agents can reduce the prices to keep you from leaving is apolitical, as is [discussing how childrens cereal is so unhealthy ants disregard it as food](https://www.reddit.com/r/NonPoliticalTwitter/comments/1g1e8ph/what_do_they_put_in_those_things/).
-Apparently [criticizing the lies told to us by our education system](https://www.reddit.com/r/NonPoliticalTwitter/comments/1fql6eq/scam/) is apolitical, just like [voicing distaste with how much advertising corporations spam](https://www.reddit.com/r/NonPoliticalTwitter/comments/1f6dbg2/ive_been_dying_to_talk_about_the_mail_with_you/).
-These _are_ political issues, and they're only able to pass as apolitical by maintaining a lack of awareness on how politics shape society.

 ## Inaction is political